 Federal Requirement for Aliens Bringing Guns into the United States

-The U.S. Department of Justice/Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) requires nonimmigrant aliens temporarily importing firearms and ammunition into the United States to submit ATF Form 6NIA (5330.3D-Application/permit for temporary importation of firearms and ammunition by nonimmigrant aliens), in order to obtain an ATF firearm import permit.
+The U.S. Department of Justice/Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) requires non-immigrant aliens temporarily importing firearms and ammunition into the United States to submit ATF Form 6NIA (5330.3D), in order to obtain an ATF firearm import permit.
 This permit application must be submitted well in advance of your trip.
-If you have any questions about this new regulation, please contact ATF.

-In order to submit this form, unless meeting other qualifications listed on the form, you must buy a hunting license.
-A hunting license can be purchased at our online store.
-You must send a copy of your license with the 5330.3D form to ATF, 244 Needy Road, Martinsburg, WV 25405 or fax to: (304) 616-4554.
+In order to submit this form (unless meeting other qualifications listed on the form), you must buy a hunting license.
+A hunting license can be purchased at our Fish and Game online store.
+A copy of your license with the ATF Form 6NIA (5330.3D) must be sent to ATF.